Best Budget 4K Monitors 2024

 Take its 90% DCI-P3 coverage, HDR 10, and 350 cd/m2 brightness for instance, which all stack up to make for accurate, high contrast, and bright visuals.

-Having high DCI-P3 coverage also means you could potentially use this monitor for a spot of video editing too, given the colour space is specifically designed with cinematic video in mind.
+Having high DCI-P3 coverage also means you could potentially use this monitor for a spot of video editing too, given the color space is specifically designed with cinematic video in mind.

 It's also got an impressive stand, with a small base which essentially eliminates the need to go out and buy one.
 Add that to a smaller base, and it's another winning combo.